NandEnigmaCode/Web-Development/README.md

-Learning HTML, CSS, Java script
+Learning HTML, CSS and Java script

-This repo will contain different aspects of web development implemented and good projects
+This repo will contain different aspects of web development implemented and good projects.